Bharatvaj Hemanth

 Á la carte Airtable is full of choices, but I hope I can provide some guidance to those choices and show my personal implementation of ALCAT.

-I have a webdav server with ldap setup, so anyone who wants to access any file on the organization server, has to enter their credentials.
-Once that is done, organization users can access the csv files either through the "File Explorer" or through the web interface.
+I have a webdav server with LDAP setup, so anyone who wants to access any file on the organization server, has to enter their credentials.
+Once that is done, organization users can access the files either through the "File Explorer" or through the web interface.

 # /etc/lighttpd/lighttpd.conf